Dr Peter Scriven

 MBChB (Sheffield 1999) MRCS MPhil MRCGP

 I trained in medicine at the University of Sheffield, graduating in 1999.
-I initially trained as a Surgeon and undertook an extended period of research on how cancers become resistant to chemotherapy drugs.
+I initially trained as a Surgeon with an interest in upper gastrointestinal and hepatobiliary disease and spent several years researching cancer biology developing novel techniques to analyse proteins that make cancers resistant to chemotherapy.

 Dr Jo Page